RBrooksDK/MAL1/10 Clustering/README.md

 ## Topics
-This lecture covers **unsupervised machine learning** algorithms.
-We discuss how these can be used for clustering analysis.
+This lecture covers **clustering** algorithms.
 We cover the following algorithms:

 - k means
 - Hierarchical clustering